-- Establishing a shared understanding and practice of quality, resident-centered and data-driven services, coordinated through housing, known as resident services.?
+- Establishing a framework for a shared understanding and practice of quality, resident-centered and data-driven services, coordinated through housing, known as resident services.?

-- Measuring and evaluating the impact of resident engagement, programs, and services through an established common framework of measurement.
+- Measuring and evaluating the impact of resident engagement, programs, and services through an established common list of key outcomes measures.

 Through a common outcomes collection effort that was launched in 2012, SAHF continues to demonstrate the impact of service-enriched housing (also referred to as housing with resident services).